Academic reputation

 In the first year, you will take introductory units in economics and maths.
 In year two, you will deepen your economics knowledge with units in micro and macro-economics and econometrics, as well as optional units.

 Many of our students, where possible, choose to study an Applied Economics Dissertation.
-This allows you to develop important skills such as the ability to work independently, manage your time, use analytical software and to apply your economic theory to a specific question or problem.
+This allows you to develop important skills and apply economic theory to a specific problem.

 To find out more about studying abroad, visit the Centre for Study Abroad.